Ultraman Zero: Mega Monster Battle: Ultra Galaxy

 Long ago, Zero was a young and powerful warrior, similar to Belial, and like him attempted to steal energy from the Plasma Spark.
 However, Zero was caught red handed by Ultraseven and the Ultra Brothers and was exiled, sent to be trained under the Leo Brothers in Planet K76.
 His training took place during Belial's second and successful attempted theft of Plasma Spark.
 Survivors of Belial's attack, Shin Hayata (Ultraman) and Mirai Hibino (Ultraman Mebius), considered recruiting Zero but Dan Moroboshi (Ultraseven) was against it, believing he wasn't ready.
 During his time training under Ultraman Leo, Zero was forced to wear the Tector Gear armor that limited his movements and strength and befriended a Pigmon.

-After saving the Pigmon's life during a training session, Zero's actions proved to Leo and Ultraman King that he had matured and revealed to him his true origins as the son of Ultraseven, and when Seven stopped Zero from touching the Plasma Spark, he had saved Zero from following Belial's fallen path.
+During a training session, Zero stops training with Leo to save the Pigmon's life when a boulder was about to crush him.
+Leo and Ultraman King realized that Zero he had matured and revealed to him his true origins as the son of Ultraseven.
+The reason Seven stopped Zero from touching the Plasma Spark and banished him was to save Zero from following Belial's fallen path.
 Seven's Eye Slugger then landed at the training ground, Leo realized that Seven was calling for Zero's help against Belial at the Monster Graveyard, and King removed the locks on Zero's Tector Gear.
 Redeemed and now freed from his armor, Ultraman Zero took off to the Monster Graveyard to confront Ultraman Belial, with his father's Eye Slugger.
 However Zero was too late too save his father, and Seven died from the exhaustion and injuries from his battle.
 Angered by the passing of his father, Zero proceeded to kill the remaining monsters of Belial's army in a mad fury before facing Belial and defeating him, however Belial quickly re-emerged as Belyudra.
 Zero tapped into the Plasma Spark's power, creating the Zero Twin Sword and decimated Belial with it.
 In aftermath of the battle, Zero returned the Plasma Spark to its position and reunited with his revived father.